MiBiPreT/mibiscreen/docs/methods/ordination.md

 having a probability distribution with a single peak.

 ### Ordination plots

+Results of all ordination analysis can be visualized with `plot ordination_plot()`.
+It creates ordination plot based on the results of the ordination analysis routines `pca()`, `cca()`, or `rda()`.
+The output of the analysis routines is streamlined and can directly be used as input to the visualization routine.

 The two plot axis represent the two main axis identified by the ordination methods.
 The first ordination axis is oriented horizontally and the second vertically.